intel-analytics/BigDL-PPML-Azure-Occlum-Example/README.md

 #### Running
 Configure variable in run_tpch.sh to set Spark home, KeyVault, Azure Storage information, etc.
-Make sure you set the INPUT_DIR and OUTPUT_DIR in `TpchQuery` class before compiling to point to the location of the input data and where the output should be saved.
+Make sure you set the INPUT_DIR and OUTPUT_DIR to point to the location of the input data and where the output should be saved.
 The example script to run a query is like: